rajtandel21/PostIts-Client/README.md

 After the planning and designing step, we worked on the initial HTML, Javascript and Server-side JavaScript by mob programming.
 This step ensured we had a basic functioning website before we split tasks and worked on specific features individually.

 Everytime a new functioning feature was completed, its branch was merged to the Development branch and pushed to the main git repository.
-At the end all final changes were merged with the amster branch.
+At the end all final changes were merged with the master branch.

 ## Code Snippets

 Method of adding a background image with a set opacity.
-Source: [CSS Tricks](https://css-tricks.com/)
+Source: [CSS Tricks](https://css-tricks.com/snippets/css/transparent-background-images/)

 ```CSS
 html::after {